Seattle Storm vs. Minnesota Lynx: Betting Trends, Record ATS, Home/Road Splits

 Storm Season Stats

-- The Storm score 78 points per game and allow 84, making them eighth in the WNBA offensively and eighth on defense.
+- The Storm's offense, which ranks eighth in the league with 79.1 points per game, has performed better than their third-worst defense (85.4 points allowed per game).

-- On the boards, Seattle is third-worst in the WNBA in rebounds (32.8 per game).
-It is third-worst in rebounds conceded (36.5 per game).
+- When it comes to rebounding, Seattle is getting beat at both ends of the court, as it ranks third-worst in the league in boards (32.8 per game) and third-worst in rebounds allowed (36.6 per contest).

-- With 16.6 assists per game, the Storm are worst in the league.
+- When it comes to assists, the Storm are dishing out only 16.9 assists per game (worst in league).

-- At 12.8 turnovers committed per game and 14.3 turnovers forced, Seattle is fourth and fourth in the league, respectively.
+- Seattle is top-five this year in turnovers, ranking second-best in the league with 12.4 turnovers per game.
+Meanwhile, it ranks fifth with 13.9 forced turnovers per contest.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.